Making Database Changes a Tier One Artifact

 Obviously cramming SQL scripts into Artifactory isn’t going to meet these goals.
 Maybe having a single SQL file that will create an empty schema will meet our first requirement.
 But, it will fail for upgrades (number two) and rollbacks (number three).

-The next step we see our customers take (before using Datical), is to have incremental upgrade scripts.
+The next step we see our customers take (before using Liquibase), is to have incremental upgrade scripts.
 The challenge with this approach is that it is impossible to automate.
 A person will have to verify which SQL script has or has not been run and take action.
 Moreover, the rollback requirement requires a person to verify that the rollback SQL exists and will work as expected.
 Thus, a seemingly well-intentioned edict has created a huge overhead for our development and operations teams.

-Once your Datical database changes are stored in JFrog Artifactory, you will find that you can deploy your entire application stack to any environment.
+Once your Liquibase database changes are stored in JFrog Artifactory, you will find that you can deploy your entire application stack to any environment.
 You will see an increase in speed coupled with reduced risk and lower costs to manage deployments.
 Both of these decrease resources we need to dedicate to the change process and maximize our customer satisfaction through timely releases that enhance the user experience.